MelanieLinares/portfolio-new/site/content/post/new-internal-starbucks-portal-with-an-improved-interface-built-for-better-workflows.md

 ---
-title: new - Internal Starbucks portal with an improved interface built for better workflows
+title: new - Building a better internal Starbucks portal to improve resource management
-titlebold: Internal Starbucks portal with an improved interface
+titlebold: Building a better internal Starbucks portal
-titlenormal: built for better workflows
+titlenormal: to improve resource management
 preview: img/blog-flavor_wheel.jpg
 notice: For legal reasons images of work completed cannot be shown
 date: 2021-09-05T18:54:53.434Z
 newdate: 2021-11-05T18:54:53.474Z
 client: Starbucks
 logo: img/starbucks-logo.png
-role: Senior Software Engineer
+role: Front-End Web Developer
 tags:
   - javascript
-technology: UI Design, Design System integration, Frontend Technology
+technology: UI Design, Design System integration
-team: UX Designer, Frontend Developer, Backend Developers
 duration: 2 months
-theme: green
 introheading: Updating the dashboard UI to lead to a better management workflow
 introbody: >-
-  Managing data can be a pain if the application does not give easy access to common actions.
-My role involved building out pages and components with React and TypeScript.
+  Managing data can be a pain if common actions within an application result in errors or the actions are not easily found within the UI.
+My role involved developing components with React and TypeScript.

-  The business learned clients needed to easily see percentages of funding and re-adjust portfolios, calculations, and cross-portfolio assets within portfolios.
-Concerns were raised to achieve the goal with fewer clicks.
+  The Starbucks management team needed to easily see percentages of funding and re-adjust portfolios, calculations, and cross-portfolio assets within portfolios.
 A main dashboard would allow direct adjustments as well as portfolio-specific views.
+theme: green
 typed_list:
   - type: fifty_fifty
     background: Blank